I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 As for using tape when cutting in, the pros aren’t entirely for or against it.

-According to the Professionals, some of the cons of using painter’s tape is, for starters, it’s time-consuming.
+According to the professionals, one of the cons of using painter’s tape is that, for starters, it’s time-consuming.
 But, if you aren’t on a strict timeline to get a room painted, using painter’s tape is an excellent idea to ensure a perfectly straight edge.

 Suggested Materials